Native Plants Projects Highlights

 Scope of work: Otay mountain lotus (Hosackia crassifolia var. otayensis) is a rare perennial herb in the legume family (Fabaceae) that occurs on Otay Mountain in southern San Diego County.
 SDBG is partnering with the Stanley Smith Horticultural Trust to help reintroduce this incredibly beautiful, drought tolerant species into the local horticultural trade.
 Project activities include 1) generating and distributing information on cultivation requirements, including irrigation, soil, and exposure, 2) testing alternatives to seed propagation, and 3) creating a pipeline for assured sources of diverse plants.

-Timeframe: 2024
+Timeframe: 2024 to 2025

 Funding source(s): Stanley Smith Horticultural Trust